 The resulting complexity means businesses must move on from manual systems and spreadsheets to accommodate the anticipated growth in the number of customers seeking services due to these changes.

 Workforce management software is likely to become an essential tool for disability service providers.
-WFS: A WorkForce Software Company (WFS Australia) has been aware of this for some time and has prepared for the NDIS rollout.
+WorkForce Software has been aware of this for some time and has prepared for the NDIS rollout.

 Specifically, businesses will need a system that integrates with myplace to easily generate payment requests.

-As well as achieving this, WFS Australia offers four significant benefits for organisations affected by the NDIS:
+As well as achieving this, WorkForce Software offers four significant benefits for organisations affected by the NDIS:

 - It integrates with the NDIS portal, myplace, to easily generate payment requests, which is essential for the business’s ongoing cash flow and, by extension, viability.